raven-panda/02-lab-php-api/README.md

 - `100 : Syntax Error: Fields are missing or incorrect.` This message shows that you put bad fields or that some are missing.

 - `101 : Syntax Error: Special characters aren't allowed.` This message shows that the name of your category/technology is not in the right format.

+- `102 : File Error: You icon size exceeds the 2Mb allowed.` This message shows that the user put an image that exceeds maximum 2Mb size allowed.

 #### PDO MySQL errors/warnings